Ok so I never thought I would write a blog on Boobs but here it is.

 I was at Surfers Paradise last night with my family and took notice (not in the creepy stalker way) of the style of clothing I saw and again not in the weird way, noted the ladies who were happy to display what sometimes are referred to as “Assets.”

 I looked around for the outrage at this display of Boobs.
 Surely there were protests.
-But no. There was even no protest from the street preacher that was preaching in Cav Mall.
+But no. There was even no protests from the street preacher that was preaching in Cav Mall.

 But I looked around for outrage at the boobs that were on display and no one was saying a word.